Operation Iraqi Freedom FAQ

 Bush cited properly to Iraq’s noncompliance as Clinton had done for ODF, but Bush also cited the intelligence, despite that the intelligence could not trigger enforcement.
 Propagandists pounced on Bush’s error of presentation to shift the burden of proof from Iraq to the US, but the mistake does not change that Saddam was noncompliant at the decision point for OIF and Bush properly applied the operative enforcement procedure.

-Three, albeit irrelevant to the enforcement procedure at the decision point for OIF, the post-war findings in the Duelfer Report corroborate Iraq was in violation of its weapons obligations.
-Although Bush improperly characterized the pre-war intelligence as "evidence", the normal and proper role of intelligence is indicators, and the pre-war intelligence correctly indicated Saddam was in breach of Iraq's weapons obligations.
+Three, albeit irrelevant to the enforcement procedure at the decision point for OIF, the post-war findings in the Iraq Survey Group's Duelfer Report corroborate Iraq was in violation of its weapons obligations.
+Although Bush improperly characterized the pre-war intelligence as "evidence", the normal and proper role of intelligence is indicators, and the pre-war intelligence correctly indicated Saddam was in breach of the Gulf War ceasefire, as illustrated by this excerpt from the Duelfer Report:

 The truth is Saddam was rearming and noncompliant on the weapons and non-weapons mandates of the UNSC resolutions.